browserengineering/book/book/embeds.md

 15-5 *Iframe aspect ratio*.
-Implement the [`aspect-ratio`][aspect-ratio] CSS property and use it to provide an implicit sizing to iframes and images when only one of `width` or `height` is specified (or when the image is not yet loaded, if you do the lazy loading exercise).
+Implement the [`aspect-ratio`][aspect-ratio] CSS property and use it to provide an implicit sizing to iframes and images when only one of `width` or `height` is specified (or when the image is not yet loaded, if you do Exercise 15-4).

 [aspect-ratio]: https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio

 15-6 *Image placeholders*.
 Building on top of lazy loading, implement placeholder styling of images that haven't loaded yet.
-This is done by setting a 0x0 sizing, unless `width` or `height` is specified.
+This is done by setting a 0 × 0 sizing, unless `width` or `height` is specified.
 Also add support for hiding the "broken image" if the `alt` attribute is missing or empty.^[That's because if `alt` text is provided, the browser can assume the image is important to the meaning of the website, and so it should tell the user that they